-In other words, what initially appeared on one side—defined organization and the regulated order of the world known as the organic— precisely in its desire for organization, “interchanges” with the aorgic (Hölderlin is careful not to use terms such as “sublation” that might treat this exchange as a dialectic), and thereby undoes itself and the opposition that defines it at the same time.
-There is no reconciliation between the organic and the aorgic, only a “uniting moment that dissolves more and more, like a phantasm” and which “reacts against the organic in aorgic manner, distances itself from it” (PW,43/ 2:118).
+In other words, what initially appeared on one side—defined organization and the regulated order of the world known as the organic— precisely in its desire for organization, “interchanges” with the aorgic (Hölderlin is careful not to use terms such as “sublation” that might treat this exchange as a dialectic) and thereby undoes itself and the opposition that defines it at the same time.
+There is no reconciliation between the organic and the aorgic, only a “uniting moment that dissolves more and more, like a phantasm” and which “reacts against the organic in aorgic manner, distances itself from it” (PW 43; 2:118).
 This moment fundamentally characterizes Empedocles’s belonging to his world which is in the process of dissolution.
-As Hölderlin insists, as a character, Empedocles embodies the contretemps between the organic and the aorgic, and so “is a son of his heaven and his time, of his fatherland, a son of tremendous oppositions of nature and art in which the world appeared before his eyes” (PW,54/ 2:118-19).
-As a result, he becomes the “victim of his time” (ein Opfer seiner Zeit) (PW,57/ 2:121).
-Unable to reconcile the opposition between nature and art that governs the totality of the world to which he belongs, he becomes a necessary “sacrifice” that reveals, in his death, the death of his world: “[the destiny of his epoch] demanded a sacrifice where man in his entirety becomes real and visible as that wherein the destiny of his epoch seems to dissolve, where the extremes seem to unite truly and visibly in one but therefore are united too closely” (PW,56/ 2:121).
+As Hölderlin insists, as a character, Empedocles embodies the contretemps between the organic and the aorgic and so “is a son of his heaven and his time, of his fatherland, a son of tremendous oppositions of nature and art in which the world appeared before his eyes” (PW 54; 2:118–19).
+As a result, he becomes the “victim of his time” (ein Opfer seiner Zeit) (PW 57; 2:121).
+Unable to reconcile the opposition between nature and art that governs the totality of the world to which he belongs, he becomes a necessary “sacrifice” that reveals, in his death, the death of his world: “[the destiny of his epoch] demanded a sacrifice where man in his entirety becomes real and visible as that wherein the destiny of his epoch seems to dissolve, where the extremes seem to unite truly and visibly in one but therefore are united too closely” (PW 56; 2:121).

-The oscillation between the organic and the aorgic functions both as that which defines the plot of The Death of Empedocles, and as that which forms Empedocles as a character by making him its archetype or figure.
+The oscillation between the organic and the aorgic functions both as that which defines the plot of The Death of Empedocles and as that which forms Empedocles as a character by making him its archetype or figure.
 This oscillation also defines Empedocles’s “destiny.”
 But this form of destiny must be read in a thoroughly modern sense since it is not predicated on a particular cosmology—as it might be said to be in Sophocles, for example, in the relation between gods and mortals.
 Rather, Hölderlin imitates Greek tragedy in order to witness its self-overcoming, to pass through the foreign (the Greeks) and the collapse of “their” world, to the dissolution of our own.
 Perhaps this is why, once Hölderlin finally abandoned his play after three failed attempts to write it, the ending of the third and final attempt breaks off fragmentarily with the chorus proclaiming a “new world” that is simultaneously contrasted with the Earth:

 New World